-Basel Abbas and Ruanne Abou-Rahme’s May amnesia never kiss us on the mouth (2020–ongoing) examines how individuals bear witness to experiences of violence, loss, displacement, and forced migration.
-Since the early 2010s, Abbas and Abou-Rahme have collected online recordings of everyday people singing and dancing in communal spaces in Iraq, Palestine, and Syria.
-The work brings digital traces of these performing bodies together with new performances conceived by the artists, a dancer, and a group of musicians in Ramallah’s cultural underground.
-According to Abbas and Abou-Rahme, through circulation of the footage, “these fractured communities are resisting their own erasure and laying claim to space, self, and collectivity once more.”
+Basel Abbas and Ruanne Abou-Rahme’s multipart project May amnesia never kiss us on the mouth (2020–ongoing) examines how communities bear witness to experiences of violence, loss, displacement, and forced migration.
+Since the early 2010s, Abbas and Abou-Rahme have collected online recordings of everyday people singing and dancing in communal spaces in Iraq, Palestine, Syria, and Yemen.
+The work brings digital traces of these performing bodies together with new performances created by the artists with dancer Rima Baransi and electronic musicians Haykal, Julmud, and Makimakkuk, working in Ramallah, Palestine.
+According to Abbas and Abou-Rahme, through song and dance, “these fractured communities are resisting their own erasure and laying claim to space, self, and collectivity once more.”

-This evolving project, co-commissioned by MoMA and Dia Art Foundation, will be presented as an online platform and physical exhibition.
-The first part, titled Postscript: after everything is extracted, will launch on December 10, 2020, as part of Dia’s Artist Web Projects Series.
-In summer 2021, Dia’s online platform will be updated with the artists’ extensive collection of found online recordings and the original performances.
-The forthcoming exhibition in MoMA’s Marie-Josée and Henry Kravis Studio will bring the footage into the gallery through a multichannel sound and moving-image installation titled Only sounds that tremble through us.
+This evolving work, co-commissioned by MoMA and Dia Art Foundation, will be presented as an online platform and physical exhibition.
+The first part, titled Postscript: after everything is extracted, launched in December 2020, as part of Dia’s Artist Web Projects Series.
+In March 2022, Dia’s online platform was updated with the artists’ extensive collection of found online recordings and the original performances.
+The exhibition in MoMA’s Marie-Josée and Henry Kravis Studio will bring the footage into the gallery through an immersive, multichannel sound and moving-image installation titled Only sounds that tremble through us.

 May amnesia never kiss us on the mouth considers performance—whether in the form of song, spoken word, dance, or gesture—as a political act at a time marked by myriad forms of violence against entire communities.